aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

-## Exercise 2: Prepare for Azure AD-based Conditional Access for Azure Virtual Desktop
+## Exercise 2: Prepare for  Microsoft Entra ID-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows:

 1. Configure Microsoft Entra ID Premium P2 licensing
-1. Configure Azure AD Multi-Factor Authentication (MFA)
+1. Configure  Microsoft Entra ID Multi-Factor Authentication (MFA)
-1. Register a user for Azure AD MFA
+1. Register a user for Microsoft Entra ID MFA
-1. Configure hybrid Azure AD join
+1. Configure hybrid Azure Microsoft Entra ID join
 1. Trigger Microsoft Entra ID Connect delta synchronization

 ### Task 1: Configure Microsoft Entra ID Premium P2 licensing

-   > **Note**: Premium P1 or P2 licensing of Azure AD is required in order to implement Microsoft Entra ID Conditional Access.
+   > **Note**: Premium P1 or P2 licensing of  Microsoft Entra ID is required in order to implement Microsoft Entra ID Conditional Access.
 You will use a 30-day trial for this lab.

-1. In the Azure portal, search for and select **Microsoft Entra ID** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
+1. In the Azure portal, search for and select **Microsoft Entra ID** to navigate to the  Microsoft Entra ID tenant associated with the Azure subscription you are using for this lab.

 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Users**.